Timeshare Real Estate

 Salespeople and advertisers often highlight the idea that timeshares are a solid real estate investment.
 It’s a tactic that works well because most people see real estate as a good investment that will grow in value over time.
 However, even though timeshare marketing continues to attract people with the promise of real estate ownership, the truth is the timeshare industry has moved away from the idea of truly owning a “piece of the rock,” meaning an actual, deeded interest in the property.
 Despite the marketing spin, the reality of timeshare ownership can be quite different.

-The Birth of Timeshares
+The Genesis and Evolution of Timeshares

 Timeshares Today: Deeded and Points-Based